henryivesjones/slash-slack/README.md

 A python framework for building slack slash bots.
 Get input parsing and validation, command routing, async responses, auto-generated help dialog, response visibility, and response message formatting all for free.

 `slash-slack` is a web server with a single endpoint (by default `/slash_slack`).
 In order to connect the Slack Slash command with the `slash-slack` server, the `slash-slack` server must be publicly accessible and the slash command must be configured with Slack.
 View [Slack slash command documentation](https://api.slack.com/interactivity/slash-commands) here.

+If you are interested in building a `slash-slack` bot with AWS Lambda check out [`sam-slash-slack`](https://github.com/henryivesjones/sam-slash-slack).

 ```python
 # EX: /slash-slack math 10 * 10